-- A hurricane from above
+- A hurricane from above and on the ground

 - Monsoon rains

 Weather is caused when the Earth is heated in an uneven way by the sun.
 Changes in temperature cause winds to form which then move pockets of warm or cold air around.
-When air is moved up (vertically) it can cause clouds to form and may result in precipitation and storms.
+When air is moved up (vertically) it can cause clouds to form and may result in precipitation (rain) and storms.
 When air moves around the Earth (horizontally) it moves pockets of warm air from the tropics to more temperate areas.

 Different winds bring different types of weather.
 A south westerly wind in the UK is warm, while a northerly wind is cold.
 That is because the wind coming from the south west is coming from a warmer part of the world, while a northern wind is blowing down from the artic.
 This would be reversed in a country like Australia.

 The weather in the UK is warmer when we are closer to the sun in the summer, and when warm winds blow warm air in from the south.
 Temperatures in the UK tend to reach the high 20s and low 30s degrees Celsius at the height of summer.
-The warmest temperature ever recorded in the UK was in Brogdale, Kent in 2003.
+The warmest temperature ever recorded in the UK was in Kent, England in 2003.
 The temperature that day rose to 38.5° Celsius.

-The UK gets very cold snaps when winds from the north blow icy weather down from the arctic regions.
+The UK gets very cold snaps when winds from the north blow icy weather down from the Arctic regions.
 In the winter when the northern hemisphere is furthest from the sun we sometimes we get clear skies with bitterly cold wind, as well as snow.
 The coldest temperature ever recorded in the UK was in Braemar in Scotland in 1982.
 The temperature that day dropped to -27° Celsius.

 Storms generally form when a large section of cold dry air bashes into a large section of warm moist air.
 Storms tend to have thick dark clouds and strong winds.
 There is often heavy rain or sleet, hail or snow, and thunder and lightning.